marromlam/phis-scq2/README.md

 All the pipeline can be run with `snakemake` bla bla bla

-The first rules snakemake will run are about dowloading locally the tuples that are placed in `/eos/lhcb/wg/B2CC`.
+The first rules snakemake will run are about downloading locally the tuples that are placed in `/eos/lhcb/wg/B2CC`.
 In order to do that, you must be able to access that place with your CERN credentials which basically involves doing `scp`, and hence basically `ssh`ing.